-Seattle, WA – Aspiring dermatologist and 4th year medical student, Joshua Bitters, has discovered the first physical exam finding that uses the average physician’s least used sense: taste.
+SEATTLE, WA – Aspiring dermatologist and fourth-year medical student, Joshua Bitters, has discovered the first physical exam finding that uses the average physician’s least used sense: taste.

 The physical exam maneuver becoming known as the Bitters sign will revolutionize the dermatologist’s approach to psoriasis, a diagnostically-challenging skin condition.
 Testing for the sign requires little formal training, but the test is significantly more sensitive for psoriasis than the Auspitz sign, another popular exam finding taught in medical school for diagnosing psoriasis.

 Mr. Bitter’s paper, scheduled for publication in the hard-hitting journal Diagnostic Dermatology outlines a standardized approach to testing for the sign.
 After collecting a specimen of the lesion with a shave biopsy, the physician must taste the lesion with the anterior portion of the tongue two times, with a minimum of 30 seconds between licks to allow for cleansing of the palate.
 The Bitters sign is considered positive if during both licks the taster involuntarily contracts the facial muscles responsible for the emotion disgust.
 The contractions are similar to the tensing of the abdominal muscles seen in involuntary guarding.